wp-plugins/app-store-assistant/readme.txt

 = 6.8.0 =
 * Note: It is NECESSARY to rebuild the cache with this version.
 * Note: It is RECOMMENDED to rebuild the Featured Images with this version.
+* Note: Make sure you choose your Country and Language on the General Tab after update.
 * Added: Now available with support for over 150 Countries with multiple languages
 * Added: Now supports larger (600x600) images for iTunes Album Artwork [Thanks Aslan Guseinov]
 * Added: Now supports larger (600x600) images for iTunes Movie Cover Artwork [Thanks Aslan Guseinov]